 If additional lengths of flex liner are needed to span the chimney height, use a flex coupler to connect the pieces of flex liner together.
-Connect the flex to the coupler by using four sheet metal screws for each side (Figure 5.27, on the next page).
+Connect the flex to the coupler by using four sheet metal screws for each side Figure 5.28 on page 22.

 Secure the top adapter to the flashing.
-Use three sheet metal screws through the side of the top adapter into the flange on the flashing (Figure 5.28).
+Use three sheet metal screws through the side of the top adapter into the flange on the flashing Figure 5.29.
 Twist lock the high wind termination cap on to the top adapter.

 Attach the flex to the retro connector.
-Use three sheet metal screws to attach the flex liner to the connector (Figure 5.29).
+Use three sheet metal screws to attach the flex liner to the connector.
 Mount the retro connector to the masonry wall using masonry bolts.
+Figure 5.30.
 Redrill larger holes on connector as needed.
 Be careful to ensure that the connector is centered in the opening and the mounting holes line up with the masonry wall.

-Slide wall thimble cover over retro connector and secure with masonry bolts (Figure 5.30).
+Slide wall thimble cover over retro connector and secure with masonry bolts Figure 5.31.
 If you have a framed wall in front of the masonry, use wood screws to mount wall thimble cover to framed wall, over retro connector and 10 in.
-(254mm) square framed opening (Figure 5.25, on page 21).
+(254mm) square framed opening Figure 5.26 on page 21.
 If needed, add a section of direct vent pipe to the retro connector in order to extend through the opening in the wall thimble cover.